2022 North Macedonia protests: Protests

 The protests, which started on 2 July, were organized by some nationalist and leftist parties, primarily VMRO-DPMNE, its coalition Renewal, Levica, Democratic Party of Serbs in Macedonia and others.
 They rejected the EU's proposal to approve the country's negotiating framework, also known as the French proposal.
 The protesters rallied under the slogan "Ultimatum, No Thanks!"
 They also carried posters with inscriptions: "Fuck the EU" and "Bulgarian fascism - European value".

-On 4 July, protesters symbolically burned the 2017 Treaty of Friendship, Good Neighborliness and Cooperation with Bulgaria, the 2018 Prespa agreement with Greece and the so-called French proposal for the start of North Macedonia's negotiation process with the EU, calling these documents fascist.
-Macedonian singer Lambe Alabakovski, who burned the documents, was arrested a month earlier by the police in Bitola in connection with a fire at the Bulgarian cultural center in the city.
+On 4 July, Macedonian singer Lambe Alabakovski symbolically burned the 2017 Treaty of Friendship, Good Neighborliness and Cooperation with Bulgaria, the 2018 Prespa agreement with Greece and the so-called French proposal for the start of North Macedonia's negotiation process with the EU, calling these documents fascist.
+Alabakovski was arrested a month earlier by the police in Bitola in connection with a fire at the Bulgarian cultural center in the city.
+The European flag was set on fire in one instance by activists of minor pro-Russian party Rodina Makedonija.
+The protesters chanted "Resignation", "Never North, just Macedonia", "ASNOM lives", "Bulgarian fascists" and sang patriotic songs.

 On 5 July, 47 policemen were injured.
 Protesters threw various items at the parliament building, government building and the building of the Ministry of Internal Affairs in Skopje.
 Offensive and even vulgar chants against the European Union and Bulgaria were heard during the protests.
 Slogans were raised that Bulgaria is a "fascist state" and the EU is a "fascist union".
-Protesters in Skopje carried mostly the former national flag with the Star of Vergina, abandoned under Greek pressure, because of its relation to the controversial antiquization nation building policy, as well as red flags with communist symbols, while the European flag was set on fire in one instance.
-The protesters demanded the resignation of the government and chanted also for the restoration of the former name of the country, disputed by Greece, because of its origin.
-Violence escalated further when groups of ethnic Macedonians and Albanians, clashed in the centre of Skopje, at the Skanderbeg Square.
-During the clash demonstrators threw stones at a group of people and three armed people were present, shots were fired into the air.
-The armed people were later apprehended by the police.
-As a result of the protests, the "Albanian Alliance" ended any partnership with the opposition, which practically left it isolated, because the other Albanian formations support the government.
+Protesters in Skopje carried the former national flag with the Star of Vergina, abandoned under Greek pressure, because of its relation to the controversial antiquization nation building policy, as well as red flags with communist symbols.
+Violence escalated further when small groups of ethnic Macedonians and Albanians, clashed in the centre of Skopje, at the Skanderbeg Square.
+During the clash, demonstrators threw rocks and hard objects, and one armed person was present, with shots being fired into the air.
+The armed person was later apprehended by the police.
+On 7 July, the "Albanian Alliance" announced the ending of its partnership with VMRO-DPMNE.